tkm3d1a/DB-found-webApp/README.md

   - workaround for multiple form submittals on one page
   - allows for clean passing through the session variable
   - not finalized (just loops back to main search window for now)
+- Finalized search returns
+  - All final search results now work
+  - redirects to new page with playerid as part of the URL
+  - Have not checked safety of user inputting customer playerids causing possible issue
+    - potential point for sql injection attack needs to be caught
+  - All results appear to be working correctly
+- Last feature missing is saving user search
+  - This should be doable with a post request from the results page
+  - Shouldnt change page output, just return the same page
+  - Should not save the same results multiple times
+  - Should save with the users logged in id to a table in the database
+  - needs to be implemented

 _11-27-22 [TK]_
 - Updated PA calculation to use proper walks (BB instead of W)